adamgligor/adamgligor.github.io/_posts/2018-04-04-powershell-script-status-code.md

 tags: PowerShell
 ---

-# PowerShell tip - exit code
+A PowerShell script executed by SQL server using `xp_cmdshell` to return a numeric value.

-A PowerShell script executed by SQL server using `xp_cmdshell` returns usually a table value.
+A PowerShell script executed by SQL server using `xp_cmdshell` returns usually a table so one has to assign the result to a table variable, then query that.

-Suppose that the script is doing some kind of validation and only the outcome (as in true/false) is of interest, using exit codes it is possible to have the result straight as an int in SQL server.
+Suppose that the script is doing some kind of validation and only the outcome (as in true/false) is of interest.
+Using exit codes it is possible to have the result straight as an int variable in SQL server and not deal with tables.
 Here's how ...

 ## The problem

-The original version of the script is this:
+The original version of the script was this:

 ```powershell
 validate.ps1